Nsustain/nsustain.com/README.md

 setting up configs.
 No configuration is needed for development servers.

-For production servers, however, we have to make changes the configurations so that the default passwords are changed to your own passwords, and this is what the next section
+For production servers, however, we have to change the configurations so that your own passwords are used instead of the default passwords, and this is exactly what the next section
-[How to set up a production server](#2-how-to-set-up-a-production-server) is mainly about.
+[How to set up a production server](#2-how-to-set-up-a-production-server) will talk about.

 <br>